alejandroloja93/MultiBaseCalculator/README.md

 # MultiBaseCalculator
-I created a calculator that does basic calculations from base 2 - 16
+I created a Multi-Base Calculator in Java that does basic calculations from base 2 - 16